nbehrnd/bader_article/pandoc_md.md

 ```

 The terms **deep copy** and **shallow copy** (neither are Fortran terms)
-are sometimes used to describe the above behaviour for `ALLOCATABLE` and
+are sometimes used to describe the above behaviour for `allocatable` and
-`POINTER` components, respectively.
+`pointer` components, respectively.
 Note that - different from the
-default structure constructor - having `PRIVATE` components does not
+default structure constructor - having `private` components does not
 affect the use of default assigment.
 However, the semantics of default
 assignment might not be what is needed from the programmer's point of
 view.